solita/solita.github.com/_posts/2015-09-18-Hello-BadUSB.md

 From inside the Ducky is actually embedded device with microSD reader

 ## How to script Ducky
 Ducky has its own script language called [DuckyScript](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript).
 It is simple language which allows you to define what keyboard actions you want to script.
 There is no actual IDE for it but community has created an User Defined Language for Notepad++ which can be found from [hak5 forums](https://forums.hak5.org/index.php?/topic/21045-encoder-duckyscript-notepad-userdefinedlanguage/).
-My first payload script simply opened PowerShell with Win-R shortcut and downloaded an exe which was then executed.
+My first payload script simply opened PowerShell with Win-R shortcut and downloaded an executable which was then executed.

 ![Tools](/img/hello-badusb/duckyscript.png)